legobt/ethjs-unit/docs/developer-guide.md

 npm run lint
 ```

-## Travis-ci and Coveralls Testing
+## Test Coverage

-Note, this will generate a `coveralls` report locally.
+Note, this will generate a coverage report locally.

 ```
-npm run test-travis
+npm run test:coverage
 ```

-You can find the coveralls report and view the percentages and stats, by going to the [index.html](coverage/lcov-report/index.html) file generated after running the `test-travis` script.
-Open this in Chrome to see the generated report.
-Travis will run mocha as usual, but collect information about the testing coverage.
-This report will be sent by TravisCI during the automated build process.
+You can find the coveralls report and view the percentages and stats, by going to the [index.html](coverage/lcov-report/index.html) file generated after running the `test:coverage` script.
+Open this in a web browser to see the generated report.

 ## Build Staging